Current Members

 B.S.
 Environmental Engineering, University of Southern California (’22)

-Georgia is a first year graduate student in the Sedlak Lab currently exploring the world of desalination specifically for use in rural communities in California’s Central Valley.
+Georgia is a second year graduate student in the Sedlak Lab currently exploring the world of desalination specifically for use in rural communities in California’s Central Valley.
 Outside of the lab, Georgia can be found competing in ultimate frisbee tournaments all over the country.

 cardosa@berkeley.edu